Kevintrf/M7011E-DynamicWebSystems/README.md

 Open /frontend/signin.html in web browser

 A user can only become a manager by manually flagging them as such in the database, the database comes with a default manager with the username "manager" and password "manager" without quotes.

-An online version of the system can be accessed here http://172.105.77.21/